Cybersecurity in Construction: Common Threats and How to Prevent Them

 Ransomware Attacks

-One of the most dire outcomes for construction companies is falling prey to ransomware attacks.
+One of the most dire outcomes related to cybersecurity in construction is falling prey to ransomware attacks.
 A form of malware, ransomware infects your devices and encrypts crucial data.

 The hackers then block your access to that data until you shell out money.
 It’s a way of holding your sensitive data hostage — and even if you pay, you may never get the data back.